percona/pmm/source/dashboards/dashboard-mysql-amazon-aurora-metrics.rst

 ----------------------------------------------------------------------------------------------------

-This graph shows what statements contribute most load on the system as well as what load corresponds to |amazon-aurora| transaction commit.
+This graph shows what statements contribute most load on the system as well as what load corresponds to Amazon Aurora transaction commit.

 - Write Transaction Commit Load: Load in Average Active Sessions per second for COMMIT operations